-This application is for the reserved matters of that outline approval and seeks permission for 108 dwellings and includes full details of the houses, including layout, scale, appearance and landscaping.
+This application is a variation to the approved plans on the reserved matters application for the erection of 108 dwellings and includes full details of the houses, including layout, scale, appearance and landscaping.
+The layout generally follows that of the original reserved matters application with changes in house types from one housebuilder's style to another.

-Objection letters have been received from 25 residents, some of which relate to the principle of development / loss of the land and the remainder have been addressed in the main body of the report.
+Eight objection letters have been received, some of which relate to the principle of development and matters which have been fully addressed in the previous applications and cannot be revisited as this application relates purely to the change in house types.

-The site is allocated for housing in the local plan and has an outline approval, therefore the principle of development has been established.
-All matters under consideration as part of this application are considered acceptable and there are no planning reasons to refuse the application.
+The site is allocated for housing in the local plan and has an outline and reserve matters approval; therefore the principle of development has been established.
+All other matters are considered to be acceptable and there are no sustainable planning reasons to refuse the application.